 While these might seem like simple questions, don’t fall into the trap of believing that all you need to do is ask your lead these four questions.
-However, unfortunately, it doesn’t work that way.
-Especially when you’re trying to retain a healthy rapport, you must avoid making others feel like you are interrogating them.
+However, to maintain a healthy rapport, you must avoid making others feel like you are interrogating them.
 Simply asking questions is not an effective strategy to achieve outcomes anymore.

 Whilst it feels like the most crucial aspect, the word ‘Budget’ should not be in the first question you ask.
-Yeah, we know it’s the first letter in the BANT qualifying methodology acronym!
-However, it is not meant to be used in a literal order.
-So consider how you can use skilful tact to determine the appropriate moment.
+Indeed, we are aware that it’s the initial letter in the BANT qualifying methodology acronym.
+However, you should not use it in a literal order.
+So consider how you can use skillful tact to determine the appropriate moment.

-Once appropriate, use these questions to uncover the budget:
+Once appropriate, use these questions to uncover the prospect’s budget:

 - What is your budget range for this product?

-- How much have you spent on a similar solution in the past?
+- How much have you spent on a comparable solution in the past?

 - How will price factor into the decision?

-So to mitigate this, start to qualify prospects, ask these questions to identify who has authority:
+So to mitigate this, start qualifying prospects, ask these questions to identify who has authority: